ComwrapReply/comwrap-whitelabel-eds/blocks/tags/README.md

 ### Q: Why aren't tags showing on my page?

-**A:** The Tags block reads from the page's meta tags.
+**A:** The Tags block reads from AEM's native tag system (cq:tags).
 Check that:
-1. You've added a `<meta name="tags" content="...">` tag in the page head
+1. You've selected tags using the tag picker in Page Properties
-2. The content attribute contains at least one tag
-3. Tags are separated by commas
+2. The tags are saved in the page properties
-4. The page has been saved and published
+3. The page has been saved and published
+4. Tags are properly configured in your AEM tag library

 ### Q: How do I edit or remove tags?

-**A:** Tags are managed in the page metadata, not in the block itself:
+**A:** Tags are managed through AEM's tag system in page properties:
 1. Open page properties in Universal Editor
-2. Navigate to the metadata section
+2. Navigate to the "Basic" or "Tags" tab
-3. Edit the "Tags" field (or meta tag content)
+3. Click on the "cq:tags" field
+4. Use the tag picker to add or remove tags
+5. Click "Select" to confirm changes
-4. Save and republish the page
+6. Save and republish the page

 ### Q: Can I change the color or style of tags?